-Through our journeys to Ukraine and the various interesting and sometimes intriguing fundraising projects dreamed up by our members & volunteers we support two groups of people in Ukraine.
+Through our journeys to Ukraine and the various interesting and sometimes intriguing, fundraising projects we support two groups of people in Ukraine.

 One group of people live at Kalinovka orphanage for children & adults with special needs and another live in the new Happy Village a few miles up the road.

-Just a few years ago, Kalinovka was closed to the public and the orphans were tied into their beds 24 hours a day.
-Conditions were horrendous and many children were simply left there to slowly die.
+Kalinovka orphanage used to be closed to the public and the ‘state orphans’ were often tied into their beds 24 hours a day.
+Conditions were horrendous and many were simply left there to slowly die.

 All of the people at Kalinovka have a wide range of special needs from blindness to severe cerebral palsy.
-Few of the children receive any type of medicines to help with their syndromes.
-The lucky few that have wheelchairs have to make do with constantly flat tyres and chairs not designed for their size or shape.
+Few receive the right medicines to help with their syndromes.
+Even to this day the lucky few that have wheelchairs have to make do with constantly flat tyres and chairs not designed for their size or shape.

-In the winter the children&adults are shut in overcrowded rooms with nothing to do.
+In the winter the children and adults are shut in overcrowded rooms with nothing to do.
 Most spend their time rocking or self-harming in order to gain some kind of stimulation.
 In summer they are let outside but again there is little for them to do so they just find their favourite place to sit and rock.